jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 ```
 sudo userdel -r pi
 ```
-and add tmux (because we love it):
+and add vim and tmux (because we love it):
 ```
-sudo apt-get install -y tmux
+sudo apt-get install -y tmux vim
 ```
 Congratulations!
 Your Raspberry Pi is set and ready to go!